 Wendy Brown-Báez is a writer, teacher, performance poet and installation artist.
 Wendy is the author of a poetry CD Longing for Home, a full-length collection Ceremonies of the Spirit (Plain View Press, 2009) and chapbook

 transparencies of light (Finishing Line Press, 2011).
 She has published both poetry and prose in numerous literary journals and anthologies, both in print and on-line.

 Wendy has facilitated writing workshops since 1994 including at Cornerstone's support groups, the Women & Spirituality conference at MSU Mankato, Celebrate Yourself women's retreats, All About the Journey healing center, The Aliveness Project, Unity Christ Church, and El Colegio High School.
 Wendy received 2008 and 2009 McKnight through COMPAS Community Art Program to teach writing workshops for youth in crisis.
 The project at SafeZone and Face to Face Academy developed into an art installation showcasing their recorded writings.
 When it was noted that students' reading scores improved, she was hired as the after school program's writing instructor.

 Wendy received a 2012 Minnesota State Art Board Artist Initiative to bring workshops into non-profits.
-Workshops have been or are planned with The Bridge for Youth, Well Within, Pathways, Shingle Creek Commons, Saint Paul Almanac, The Hennepin County Library, Saint Louis Park Friends of the Arts, Banfill-Locke Center for the Arts, Springhouse Spiritual Center, Wellstone Center, Harriet Tubman, Cornerstone and Abbot Northwestern Heart Institute.
+Workshops have been held at The Bridge for Youth, Pathways, Shingle Creek Commons, Saint Paul Almanac, The Hennepin County Library, Saint Louis Park Friends of the Arts, Banfill-Locke Center for the Arts, Springhouse Spiritual Center, Wellstone Center, Harriet Tubman, Cornerstone and Abbot Northwestern Heart Institute.
 She continues to volunteer at Pathways.